A durable indoor and outdoor system with panel controls and a cover that locks.

 How are these systems more efficient?
 For one thing, you can save money.
 With a smart system, water output automatically adjusts itself based on weather and soil conditions.
 In turn, this can reduce your water bill.
 You can also save time with a smart irrigation system.
 Once the system is set up, you don’t have to spend much time tending to your lawn’s irrigation.

 A smart irrigation system is incredibly convenient, as it can adapt to seasonal weather changes with little reprogramming.
-It’s ideal for complying with any local watering restrictions, and it’s a nice-to-have for people who frequently travel.
-Read on to learn more about how to choose the right smart irrigation system for your property.
+It’s ideal for complying with any local watering restrictions, and it’s a nice-to-have item for people who frequently travel.

 There are two main types of smart irrigation systems: weather-based systems and soil moisture-based systems.
 The type that’s right for you depends on several factors, including the weather patterns in your area and the landscape of your property.